matthewthomasoc/orbital/README.md

 # orbital

-Attempt at creating orbits using Kepler's laws of planetary motion, with apsidal and axial and precessions included.
+Attempt at creating orbits using Kepler's laws of planetary motion, with apsidal and axial precessions included.